mongodb/docs/source/includes/automation-configuration-processes.rst

    * - ``processes.logRotate.percentOfDiskspace``
      - number

      - *Optional*.
-The maximum percentage of total disk space all log files should take up before deletion.
+The maximum percentage of total disk space that can be used to store the log files.
+If this limit is exceeded, the compressed log files are deleted to meet this limit, starting with the oldest log files first.

        The default is ``.02``.

    * - ``processes.authSchemaVersion``
      - integer